AYLIEN/fine-grained-event-classification/README.md

 ### Fine-grained Event Classification

-Label text according to an event type taxonomy based.
+Label text according to a taxonomy of event types.

+### About the ACLED Event Database

+### Zero-shot Text Classification